MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/ios.md

 ---
-title: Other API
+title: Other APIs
-description: Other API in the Mobile Center SDK for iOS
+description: Other APIs in the Mobile Center SDK for iOS
 keywords: sdk
 author: troublemakerben
 ms.author: bereimol